-The one exception to this rule are the various fermented foods in the refrigerator section of many healthfood stores.
+The one exception to this rule is the various fermented foods in the refrigerator section of many health food stores.
 These products are actually fermented and pickled.
 The only drawback is that these gourmet items are rather expensive compared to the pennies per ounce it costs to make them yourself.

 If home fermentation is a kitchen goal that you are ready to tackle, there are plenty of fermented foods recipes on this blog to help get you started on this fun journey!
 If you prefer trying fermented beverages first, the provided link will take you to over two dozen recipes to consider.